Access Control Lists (ACL)

 ACL Designer

 Setting up ACL for a class comes in two steps.
-First you need to create an ACL class in the to store the ACL properties, then head to the ACL designer and configure ACL for your class.
+First you need to create an ACL class in the Class Designer to store the ACL properties, then head to the ACL designer and configure ACL for your class.

 Creating an new ACL Class